-Cerebral hemorrhage is a bleeding in the brains, caused by a ruptured blood vessel.
-As a result, blood flows into or around the brains.
-The blood accumulates and pushes the brain tissue away, causing damage to the brain tissue.
+Cerebral hemorrhage is a bleeding in the brain, caused by a ruptured blood vessel.
+As a result, blood flows into or around the brain.
+Blood accumulates and pushes the brain tissue away, causing damage to brain tissue.
 Cerebral hemorrhage, as well as cerebral infarction and TIA, falls under the heading of ‘stroke’.

 The cause is almost always a ruptured aneurysm.
 An aneurysm is a weak spot in a blood vessel that develops during life.
 With age, the aneurysm slowly grows into a little balloon.
 High blood pressure and atherosclerosis accelerate this process.
 If the aneurysm tears, bleeding occurs.
 A cerebral hemorrhage can occur in the brain tissue itself or between the meninges.

 The symptoms of a cerebral hemorrhage can vary, depending on the portion in the brain where the bleeding takes place and the size of the affected area.
 The symptoms occur suddenly and may include: